replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 ---

 Now that we've got our environment set up, let's incorporate the SDK into our application.
-We make it easy for you to do this by providing a Helm chart you can drop into your chart as a dependency.
+Replicated makes it easy for you to do this by providing a Helm chart you can drop into your chart as a dependency.
 When you deliver your Helm chart from the Replicated regisry, we'll embed your customer's license into the final chart.